venny-analystic/RevoGrocers-Sales-Performance-Analysis/README.md

 - Certain products contribute significantly to total revenue.
 - Customer transaction patterns indicate opportunities for targeted promotions.

+## Business Recommendations
+- Focus inventory and marketing efforts on the top five revenue-driving categories, particularly Confections, which generates the highest net revenue.
+- Implement a loyalty program targeting high-value customers to increase repeat purchases and lifetime value.
+- Optimize pricing strategies for underperforming categories such as Grain products to stimulate demand and improve sales volume.
+- Develop targeted promotions for one-time buyers to convert them into repeat customers and increase customer retention.

 ## Project Files
 - RevoGrocers_Sales_Analysis.pdf : Project presentation
 - RevoGrocers_Sales_Dataset.csv : Dataset used for analysis